hafid34bba/Similar-country-partners-recommendation/README.md

 # Similar-country-partners-recommendation

 This project aim to recommend similair parnters for user according to input description and selected <br>
-country name using NLP technics and clustering algorithms.
+country name using NLP technics and clustering algorithms.<br>

+data used for that project is Scopus List of Indexed Journals

+# What Are Scopus Journals?
+Scopus is one of the largest, most reputable abstract and citation databases for academic literature.
+It contains over 40,000 titles from more than 10,000 international publishers, and nearly 35,000 of these publications are peer-reviewed.
+Scopus covers various formats (books, journals, conference papers, etc.) in the fields of science, technology, medicine, social sciences, and arts and humanities.

 # Steps involved while building the model:
 1-	Get the country name and description from the user